What are the different kinds of book binding?

 The cover can be made in the same paper or a thick board.

 Staples are stapled from the side of the cover, alongside the spine, before the hinge.
-That would prevent the hinge of the book in full, and therefore, the pages can’t be lay-flat.
+That would prevent the hinge of the book from opening fully, and therefore, the pages can’t lay flat.

 Spiral, Coil, Wire-O Bound Book Printing